Is flavor discrete?: Further complications and ``pollution"

 allows to suppress $m_{\tau \tau}$ element of mass matrix, and consequently, enhance 2-3 mixing. $Z_2$ symmetry can be behind. \\

 Flavor structures can be affected or even formed by interactions with Dark sector \cite{Ludl:2015tha} \cite{Smirnov:2018luj} (see Fig. 5).
 The lepton mixing matrix may have the following form

 where the CKM-like contribution, $V_{CKM}$, originates from common sector for quarks and leptons.
 This implies $m_l \sim m_d$, $m^D_\nu \sim m_u$, the $q - l$ unification, GUT.
-It produces the CKM structures, hierarchy of masses and mixings, Froggatt-Nielsen type relations between masses and mixing.
+This sector produces the CKM structures, hierarchy of masses and mixings, Froggatt-Nielsen type relations between masses and mixing.
 The matrix $U_X$ emerges from the dark sector coupled to active neutrinos via the RH neutrino portal.
 It is responsible for large neutrino mixing and smallness of neutrino mass.
-Furthermore, it may have special symmetries which lead to BM or TBM mixing.
+Furthermore, it may have special symmetries which lead to the BM (bi-maximal) or TBM mixing.
 In fact, it is easy to realize symmetries responsible for BM or TBM in the hidden sector and then propagate their effects to the visible sector via the neutrino portal with certain basis fixing symmetry.
 For $U_X= U_{TBM}$ or $U_{BM}$ Eq. (\ref{eq:qlcompl}) leads to the relation

 which is in a good agreement with measurement.
 Here $\theta_{C}$ is the Cabibbo angle.
-So, the 1-3 mixing is the result of TBM and the $q-l$ unification.
+So, the 1-3 mixing is the result of TBM in the Dark sector and the $q-l$ unification.
 There is the GUT- Planck scales realization of this scenario \cite{Smirnov:2018luj}.
 The simplest basis fixing symmetry is $G_{basis} = Z_2 \times Z_2$.